 E. Two years of a language other than English (three years recommended) — The second year or higher of the same language must be completed to fulfill this requirement

-F. One year of visual and performing arts — One year-long course chosen from the following: dance, drama/theater, music, or visual art
+F. One year of visual and performing arts — A yearlong course chosen from the following disciplines: dance, drama/theater, music, visual art, or interdisciplinary arts

-The following faculty-approved criteria are also taken into account when reviewing your application.
+The following faculty-approved selection criteria are taken into consideration:

-- Number of, content of, and performance in academic courses completed beyond the University’s minimum eligibility requirements
+- Number of, content of and performance in academic courses beyond the minimum "A-G" requirements

-- Number of and performance in honors and AP courses
+- Number of and performance in UC-approved honors, Advanced Placement, International Baccalaureate Higher Level and transferable college courses

 - Quality of your senior year program, as measured by the type and number of academic courses in progress or planned

-- Quality of academic performance relative to educational opportunities available at your school
+- Quality of academic performance relative to the educational opportunities available at your high school

 - Outstanding performance in one or more academic subject areas

-- Outstanding work on one or more special projects in any academic field
+- Outstanding work in one or more special projects in any academic field of study

-- Academic accomplishments in light of your experiences and circumstances, such as disabilities, low family income, first generation to attend college, need to work, disadvantaged social or educational environment, difficult personal and family situations or circumstances, refugee status or veteran status
+- Academic accomplishments in light of your experiences and special circumstances, including but not limited to: disabilities, low family income, first generation to attend college, need to work, disadvantaged social or educational environment, difficult personal and family situations or circumstances, refugee status or veteran status

 Personal Insight Questions

-- Freshman applicants will choose four out of eight questions to answer.
+- Freshman applicants choose four out of eight questions to answer.